GarvitGuptaofficial/GarvitGuptaofficial/README.md

 # 💫 About Me:
 Hello!
-I'm a passionate Computer Science and Engineering student entering my second year at IIITH.
+I'm a passionate Computer Science and Engineering student currently in second year at IIITH.
 Enthusiastic about all things tech, I'm currently diving deep into algorithms, data structures, and software engineering principles.

 ## 🌐 Socials: